timmyg/meteor-mandrill/README.md

     Meteor.Mandrill.sendTemplate
         key: "YOUR_MANDRILL_API_KEY"
         # template key
-        templateSlug: "test1"
+        template_name: "test1"
         # template dynamic content
         # example below for when template contains
         # <div mc:edit="userFirstName"> ("content" value inserted here) </div>
+        # note: you must provide a value for this field, even if it is an empty array
-        templateContent: [
+        template_content: [
             {
               name: "userFirstName"
               content: "Vince Carter"